microsoft/tfs-cli/docs/extensions.md

 #### Manifest JS file

 Eventually you will find the need to disambiguate in your manifest contents between development and production builds.
-Use the manifest-js option to supply a Node.JS CommonJS module and export a function.
+Use the `--manifest-js` option to supply a Node.JS CommonJS module and export a function.
 The function will be invoked with an environment property bag as a parameter, and must return the manifest JSON object.

 Environment variables for the property bag are specified with the `--env` command line parameter.
 These are space separated key-value pairs, e.g. `--env mode=production rootpath="c:\program files" size=large`.